arithy/packcc/README.md

 In the action, the C source code can use the predefined variables below.

 - **`$$`** :
-    The output variable, to which the result of the rule is stored.
+    The output variable, to which the result of the rule is to be stored.
     The data type is the one specified by `%value`.
     The default data type is `int`.
 - **`auxil`** :